medbalighhamdi/Trainings.Kubernetes/README.md

 - Service and Gateway Apis / Http Routes (Ex.
 Ingress) resources to expose apps.
 - Kustomize overlays (e.g. `overlays/dev`) to wire up environment-specific values.
 - A `gitops` subfolder containing Argo CD `Application` manifest(s) to sync the repo with the cluster.
 Deployments are automated via ArgoCD making ArgoCD the source of truth of environment syncing and the official tools for release management.
+- kubernetes resources are mapped to different environments using kubernetes Kustomization files that are placed under folders as indicators of the applied resources as per requested environment.

 **AKS setup notes:**
 - Attach ACR to AKS with `az aks update --attach-acr <acr>` to allow node pools to pull images.
 This instruction is placed in the repo README under the AKS notes and is reiterated in this `k8s` section because it is part of cluster setup.